Last Updated 3 months by Emily Standley-Allard

 12. The Importance of Aesthetics

-Make sure your content is easily scannable, and make sure it doesn’t require an unorthodox eye path to read (remember the importance of user experience).
+Make sure your content is attractive, easily scannable, and make sure it doesn’t require an unorthodox eye path to read (remember the importance of user experience).

 13. Your written and visual content should be Cohesive

 Aesthetics aren’t only about the text.
 From typography and web design to colors and pictures, your content should mesh.
 Every element should benefit the other.